 Not enough young people are choosing STEM, which is why BP has been working to address the STEM skills gap through targeted investment at all levels of education.
 Our early STEM initiatives began as a teaching resource that has since grown into a comprehensive programme contributing to every stage of education, including early years, primary, secondary, tertiary and vocational.

 Watch our show highlights

-In partnership with the New Scientist magazine, we will be publishing a six-part series featuring people within BP that are working to advance low carbon.
+In partnership with the New Scientist magazine, we will be publishing a five-part series featuring people within BP that are working to advance low carbon.
 In the first of the series, New Scientist magazine puts the spotlight on Kathrina Mannion, director of BP's Advancing Low Carbon programme.

 To complement our stand last year, we commissioned four features in the New Scientist magazine and website in the lead up to the show.
 The first article talked about the research underpinning all of our STEM education work to develop the next generation of talent, and the next three featured a range of BP employees talking about their careers and the choices they made around STEM skills.

 Do you remember your first trip to a science museum?
 Or a youthful dream of becoming an astronaut, doctor or engineer when you grew up?